ronaldscott/docker-presentation/PITCHME.md

 ### Is a container a kind of virtual machine?

-Containers are not virtual machines, but... thinking of them as VMs provides a useful comparison.
+Containers are not virtual machines, but...

+thinking of them as VMs provides a useful comparison.

-The functionality is similar and many of the concepts translate well.
+The functionality is similar, and many of the concepts translate well.

 ---

+### Is a container a kind of virtual machine?

 Most of the time, you can think of a container as a tiny, lightweight VM for just one process